Do you know how much an acre of farmland is worth?

 With that information in mind, let’s get back to AcreTrader, and how it will enable you to invest in farmland.

 How AcreTrader Works

-Since AcreTrader is a real estate crowdfunding platform, investors can come to make investments in farmland, while farmers can sell their land to those investors.
+Since AcreTrader is an online investing platform, investors can come to make investments in farmland.

 In the case of each investment, the property is owned by an LLC created by AcreTrader.
 The company will lease the farmland to reputable local farmers who pay a predetermined cash rent, which is common in the farming industry.
 To decrease the risk of nonpayment, rents are collected in advance of the planting season.
 If a farmer doesn’t pay, a new farmer will be located to rent the property.

 To be eligible to invest with AcreTrader you must be an accredited investor.
-This is the case with any real estate investment platform that lets you invest in a specific property rather than a fund.
+This is the case with many real estate investment platforms.
+Requirements to be an accredited investor include at least one of the following: